Prepared Statement of Dana Gioia

 Mr. Chairman and Distinguished Members of the Subcommittee:

-I am honored to come to you again to report on the state of the National Endowment for the Arts (NEA) and to discuss the President's budget request of $128,412,000 for Fiscal Year 2009.
-The request includes $101.632 million for grant-making activities, with $60.979 million committed to American Masterpieces, Challenge America and basic grant programs, and $40.653 million allocated for state and regional partnerships.
+I am honored to come to you again after two years in office to report on the state of the National Endowment for the Arts and to discuss the President's Fiscal Year 2006 budget request for $121,264,000.

 Agency Goals and Accomplishments